 The new Landlord will be chosen by the OCPL management committee via a recruitment process.
 Prospective, experienced tenants will be expected to present a sustainable and viable business plan to the committee and demonstrate an in depth understanding of the requirements of the community.

-Who are and what is the Management Committee?
-Do they have a personal interest?
+What is OCPL Management Committee?
+Do members have a personal interest?

-The present management committee is made up of five volunteer residents, who are the current members of OCPL.
+The present management committee is made up of four volunteer residents, who are the current members of OCPL.

 Rob Whyard Chair

 Simon Blunt Member

 This is a group of local people believe passionately in preserving the Storey Arms and increasing its customer base, relevance to the village and its long term viability.
 Collectively there is a wealth of business and community experience within the Committee.
 None of the Committee Members have any personal interest in the current ownership of the freehold of the Storey Arms.